 \subsection{Monte Carlo simulation.}

-In order to compute the empirical frequency of the emergence of the less biased consensus ($\hat{p}$) for states and ambiguity level in $\mathcal{W}$, I simulate the learning process described in section~\eqref{sec:model} in selected classic networks ($G$) displayed in Figure~\ref{fig:nets}.
-The number of simulations is described by $S \in \mathbb{N_{+}}$ and the interaction time is $t\in\mathbb{N_{+}}$.
-For each simulation I allow some parameters to vary (see details below) so I can capture changes in $\hat{p}$ due to changes in such parameters.
-However, the choice of the parameters is the same for all networks in each simulation so I can properly isolate effects on $\hat{p}$ due to parameters variability.
-For a given simulation $S$, the realization of the public signals is also the same across networks.
-That said, given the choice of parameters in each simulation $S$, the simulated frequency of the less biased consensus in a network $G$ is computed as for a small $\epsilon>0$.
+To compute the empirical frequency of the emergence of the less-biased consensus ($\hat{p}$) for states and ambiguity level in $\mathcal{W}$, we simulate the learning process in Section~\eqref{sec:model} in selected classic networks ($G$) (Figure~\ref{fig:nets}).
+The number of simulations is described by $S \in \mathbb{N_{+}}$ and interaction time is $t\in\mathbb{N_{+}}$.
+Each simulation allows some parameters to vary (see details below), so changes in $\hat{p}$ can be captured owing to changes in such parameters.
+However, in each simulation, parameter choices are identical for all networks.
+Hence, we can properly isolate effects on $\hat{p}$ owing to parameter variability.
+For any given simulation $S$, the realization of the public signals is also identical across networks.
+Therefore, given the choice of parameters in each simulation $S$, the simulated frequency of the less-biased consensus in a network $G$ follows Definition~\ref{def:problessbias}, and is computed as follows: for a small $\epsilon>0$.

-\paragraph{\textbf{Partisanship effect.}} The main purpose of this exercise is to understand how the degree of partisanship ($\tau$) affects the probability of emergence of the less biased consensus.
-For that, I place two partisans, one leftist and one rightist, uniformly at random in the available nodes in each simulation.
+\paragraph{\textbf{Partisanship effect.}} This exercise mainly aims to understand how degree of partisanship ($\tau$) affects the probability of less-biased consensus emerging.
+Hence, both partisans are placed in the available nodes uniformly at random in each simulation.
 Thus, despite being in equal number, their level of centrality may differ in each simulation.
-In terms of degree of partisanship, when $\tau_{l}=\tau_{r}=\tau = 0$ agents have a common uninformative prior (uniform distribution over the unit interval) and there are no partisan agents, whereas when $\tau_{l}=\tau_{r}= \tau > 0$ represents the case of heterogeneous priors in which the degree of partisanship of both partisans is positive and equally balanced.
+Regarding the degree of partisanship, when $\tau_{l}=\tau_{r}=\tau = 0$, agents have a common uninformative prior (uniform distribution over the unit interval), and no partisan agents are found.
+Conversely, when $\tau_{l}=\tau_{r}= \tau > 0$, we have heterogeneous priors in which the degree of partisanship of both partisans is equally balanced.

-Moreover, in order to avoid an extra layer of heterogeneity, I allow all agents to be biased, i.e. $\gamma_i = \gamma_{S} = \gamma = 1$ for all $i$ and $S$.
-The benefit of fixing $\gamma=1$ across individuals and simulations is that we know how which node is interpreting ambiguous signals and, for that, this allows us to study the effect of partisans centrality.
-Thus, the simulation assumes the following configuration:
+Moreover, to avoid an extra layer of heterogeneity, we allow all agents to be biased (i.e., $\gamma_i = \gamma_{S} = \gamma = 1$ for all $i$ and $S$).
+The benefit of fixing $\gamma=1$ across agents and simulations is that we know how each node is interpreting ambiguous signals and, hence, this allows us to study the effect of partisans centrality.
+Thus, this simulation assumes the following configuration:

 \begin{itemize} \itemsep{0.6em}